Stable pairs and BPS invariants: -functions

 For $X$ Calabi-Yau, $\omega_\pi$ is trivial.
 Therefore, by relative Serre duality for $\pi$, we obtain a quasi-isomorphism

 Thus

 which is the definition of self-duality in \cite{BehrendDT}. \end{proof}

-Let $M$ be a scheme equipped with a self-dual obstruction theory.
-Kai Behrend \cite{BehrendDT} defines a canonical constructible function depending only on the local scheme structure.{\footnote{In fact, $\chi^B$ depends only on the local scheme structure in analytic topology by Proposition 4.22 of \cite{BehrendDT}.}} If $M$ is compact, then
+For any scheme $M$, Kai Behrend \cite{BehrendDT} defines a canonical constructible function depending only on the local scheme structure{\footnote{In fact, $\chi^B$ depends only on the local scheme structure in analytic topology by Proposition 4.22 of \cite{BehrendDT}.}}.
+If $M$ is compact and equipped with a self-dual obstruction theory, then

 where the right side is the weighted Euler characteristic

 and $e$ is the usual topological Euler characteristic.

 If $M$ is nonsingular, then $\chi^B$ is the constant function $(-1)^{\dim M}$ and